-The main function of the digestive system is to break down food so that it can be used by the body for energy, cell growth, and repair.
+The human digestive system breaks down food so it is available to the body for energy, cell growth, and repair.
 Here we explain the organs and processes that enable our bodies to convert food into sports performance.

 Video explaining the structure, function, and passage of food through the digestive system.

-How does it work?
-Digestion essentially occurs in a series of tubes such as the Oesophagus and Intestines as food passes through the body.
+Digestion occurs in a series of tubes as food passes through the body.
 A number of other organs contribute to digestion by providing enzymes for the breakdown of food.

 Organs of the digestive system

-Once the food is completely broken down into its individual components it is absorbed through the intestinal walls, into the blood flow of the capillaries which surround the intestine.
-To make this process faster and more efficient the intestinal walls contain numerous folds which are covered in finger-like projections called villi.
-This vastly increases the surface area of the intestine wall for molecules of digested food to pass through.
+Intestine walls contain numerous folds covered in finger-like projections called villi.
+The process is faster because vastly increases the surface area of the intestine wall for molecules of digested food to pass through.

 Digestive system facts